Call us now:

 How do ministerial regulations specify obligations by building category?

-Ministerial Regulations issued under Section 5 further elaborate the classification system by defining different types of buildings based on their function, size, and risk profile.
-Notably, regulations classify buildings into “ordinary buildings,” “large buildings,” and “high-rise buildings.”
-A “large building,” for instance, is defined as one having a total floor area of more than 2,000 square meters or more than four stories, and must comply with stricter structural integrity checks, evacuation plans, and fire-resistant materials.
-A “high-rise building” is one that exceeds 23 meters in height and is subject to even more stringent requirements, including those related to wind load calculations, fire sprinkler systems, and elevator safety.
+Ministerial Regulations issued under Section 5 further refine the building classification system by defining different categories based on function, size, and risk profile.
+The regulations notably distinguish between “ordinary buildings,” “large buildings,” and “high-rise buildings.”
+A “large building,” for example, has a total floor area exceeding 2,000 square metres or more than four storeys and must comply with enhanced requirements on structural integrity, evacuation planning, and the use of fire-resistant materials.

 Each classification determines not only the engineering standards to be applied but also the permitting procedure, frequency of inspections, and the qualifications of those who must supervise the construction.
 For instance, while an ordinary residential house might only require sign-off by a licensed engineer, a high-rise condominium project may necessitate a team of civil engineers, safety inspectors, and environmental auditors.